deathdelivery/deathdelivery/README.md

  w2int or atabook Ok? feel free to int Ok? be my friend Ok?
  </p>
- im offtab playing games or doing other things, wont respond immedaitly
+ im offtab playing games or doing other things or watching youtube or watching youtube or watching youtube, wont respond immedaitly